1. Home

 62dd06ffb3101dc2456517b177b744ae

-Now to create the signature, use SHA256 HMAC algorithm in conjunction with signing key of your account.
+To create the signature, use the SHA256 HMAC algorithm in conjunction with the signing key of your account.

 printf "${STRING_TO_SIGN}" | openssl dgst -sha256 -hmac "${SIGNING_SECRET}"

-Similar implementations are given in most common programming languages, for example in PHP:
+Similar implementations are available in most common programming languages, such as PHP:

 $signature = hash_hmac('sha256', $STRING_TO_SIGN, $SIGNING_SECRET);